 The Indians both spoke English.
 The first, Samoset, learned a smattering from English sailors along the Maine coast.
-Squanto, the second, spoke the language well, because English explorers had captured him and him taken to England as a slave .
+Squanto, the second, spoke the language well, because English explorers had captured him and took him to England as a slave .

 The Indians told the colonists that Massasoit, their great sachem, was nearby with his brother Quadequina and 60 men — an intimidating show of force.
 Massasoit wanted to parley with the Pilgrims, for he wished to have trade and peace with them.

 The Pilgrims welcomed the Indians’ overtures.
 They had arrived in the New World nearly four months before and had a rough go of it.
 Forty-five of the 102 Pilgrims died that winter.

 The meeting with Squanto and Samoset resulted in the first peace treaty between Native Americans and American colonists.
 The peace would last 40 years, with both parties holding to their agreement not to ‘doe hurt’ to one another.

 As leader of the Wampanoag tribe, Massasoit practiced shrewd diplomacy.
 He viewed the Pilgrims as potential allies against the Narragansetts, his enemies in the region.
 A great plague had killed many of his own people.

 …a very lustie [strong] man, in his best yeares, an able body, grave of countenance, and spare of speech.

 He dressed as his followers did, except for a great chain of white bone beads around his neck and a little bag of tobacco.
 He had painted his face dark red and oiled both his head and face so he ‘looked greasily,’ wrote Winslow.